 1. Threat identification: We’ll analyse the international cyber security landscape and will report on threats.
 We’ll gather information from other national CERTs and high value international security feeds to inform our reports of what’s relevant to New Zealand.
 Reporting will include advisories and alerts, and other reports where appropriate.

 2. Vulnerability identification services: We’ll analyse local data and will report on vulnerabilities.
-This data includes data sets from our partners, and declassified information from NCSC and other agencies.
+This data includes data sets from our partners, and unclassified information from NCSC and other agencies.
 We’ll let organisations know about any vulnerabilities reported to CERT NZ that affect them directly.

 3. Incident Reporting Services: We’ll triage reported incidents and assist businesses, organisations and individuals in getting help: